SidneyHollingsworth/kickstarter-analysis/README.md

 # Analysis of Kickstarter Campaigns

 ## Overview of Project
 Louise recently wrapped up a Kickstarter crowdfunding campaign for her play, ‘Fever’.
-It unfortunately fell just short of goal.
-As part of her retrospect, Louise has come to me providing me with an excel file containing historical kickstarter campaign data to analyse.
+It, unfortunately, fell just short of the goal.
+As part of her retrospect, Louise has come to me providing me with an excel file containing historical Kickstarter campaign data to analyze.

 ### Purpose
-The purpose of this analysis is to glean characteristics of kickstar campaigns.
+The purpose of this analysis is to glean characteristics of Kickstarter campaigns.
 Louise is particularly interested in how campaigns performed by launch date and funding goals.

 ---

 ### Overview of Analysis:

-To answer Louise's key questions and provide her with actionable insights she can use when designing future kickstarter campaigns, I used Excel to manipulate, visualize, and analyze provided data.
+To answer Louise's key questions and provide her with actionable insights she can use when designing future Kickstarter campaigns, I used Excel to manipulate, visualize, and analyze provided data.

-Prior to performing my analysis, some data cleaning, manipulation, and filtering was needed.
-For example, provided Unix Timestamp needed to be converted to a more readable and manageble format.
-Further, Category had to be split into two into 'Parents Categorey' and 'Sub Category' via split text.
+Prior to performing my analysis, some data cleaning, manipulation, and filtering were needed.
+For example, provided Unix Timestamp needed to be converted to a more readable and manageable format.
+Further, 'Category' had to be split into two into 'Parents Category' and 'Sub Category' via split text.
 The provided dataset included more information than needed.
 While data on many different types of kickstart campaigns were provided, to perform more relevant analysis for Louise's application, I either filtered to Theater Parent Category or Play Sub Category.

 To explore and analyzed how campaigns performed by launch date and funding goals, I created two pivot charts to create a line chart visualization from each (below).